mizutanilab/RecView/README.md

 From the menu bar, select 'File'-'Open' and choose an image file.

 <B>Computing environment</B>
-The GPU/CPU processors and memory usage can be specified in the 'Tomography'-'Resource usage' dialog.
+The GPU/CPU processors and memory usage can be specified in the 'Tomography'-'Computing config' dialog.

 <B>Reconstruction</B>
 Open 'Tomography'-'Reconstruction' dialog.
-Enter appropriate parameters for your reconstruction calculation.
-'Get center' determines the position of the rotation axis automatically.
+Enter slice position in the 'From' or 'To' field.
 Tomographic sections can be generated with 'Show image' buttons.
-'Batch' executes the reconstruction calculations through 'from' to 'to' sections.
+You can adjust the rotation axis position using the 'Rotation center' field.
+'Batch' invokes the reconstruction calculations through 'From' to 'To' sections.
+Several options are also available, such as the 'Offset CT' checkbox to switch the reconstruction kernel to the offset-CT mode.
+Many other options including the zooming reconstruction can be found in the 'Options' dialog.

 <B>Trimming or reformatting images</B>
-The 'Tomography'-'Histogram/Conversion' menu provides several tools for trimming, converting to 8-bit format, removing surrounding capillary pixels, and so on.
+The 'Tomography'-'Histogram/conversion' dialog provides several tools for trimming, converting to 8-bit TIFF, removing surrounding capillary pixels, and so on.

 ## Frequently asked questions
 <OL>
   <LI><b>System requirements</b></LI>
-    RecView can be executed on a Windows PC running XP, Vista, or Windows 7-10 with an x86 or x64 CPU and local storage.
-If you run RecView without GPU processor, we recommend to use CPUs released after approx 2005 (i.e., Pentium4 / Athlon64 or later), because SSE2 SIMD instructions are used in our x86/x64 reconstruction kernels.
-This is not a requirement, but the performance differs by a factor of 2-3 with or without SSE2.<br><br>
+    RecView can be executed on a Windows PC running Windows 7-10 with an x86 or x64 CPU and a local storage.
+The CUDA routines can be executed on NVIDIA GPU processors with 'compute capability' 3.0 or later (this corresponds to Kepler processors or later).
+If you run RecView without GPU processor, we recommend to use CPUs released after approx 2005 (i.e., Pentium4 / Athlon64 or later), because SSE2 SIMD instructions are used in the x86/x64 reconstruction kernel.
+This is not a requirement, but the performance may differ by a factor of 2-3 with or without SSE2.
+The x86/x64 kernel also uses AVX2 instructions if available. <br><br>
   <LI><b>Manuals</b></LI>
     A brief how-to-use guide has been published as the appendix of the following paper.
 A step-by-step manual in Japanese is provided in the docs folder.<BR><BR>
 R. Mizutani, A. Takeuchi, K. Uesugi, S. Takekoshi, R.Y.
 Osamura and Y. Suzuki (2009).
 Three-dimensional microstructural analysis of human brain tissue by using synchrotron radiation microtomographs.
 In <I>Handbook on White Matter</I>, eds.
 Westland, T.B. & Calton, R.N., New York, Nova Science Publishers, pp. 247-277.
 <A href="https://drive.google.com/open?id=0Byx6vGOSewwpcGdISUp0YTk5QW8">PDF (9.5 MB)</A><br><br>
   <LI><b>What kind of data can be processed?</b></LI>
     RecView is designed for the reconstruction of tomographic data obtained at SPring-8 and APS.
 However, any kind of data can be processed.
-Please contact the author if you have problems in using this program with data from other tomographs.
+Please contact the author if you have problems in using this program with your own data.
 Dataset requirements are:
     <UL>
-      <LI>We use file names beginning with alphabet characters followed by frame number, such as 'q0005.tif'.</LI>
+      <LI>We use file names beginning with alphabet characters followed by sequential frame number, such as 'q0005.tif' for frame 5.</LI>
       <LI>Place a dark-field image 'dark.tif' in the dataset folder.</LI>
-      <LI>RecView also needs a paprameter file 'output.log' in plain text format (an example is given in the test dataset).
+      <LI>Prepare a paprameter file 'output.log' in plain text format (an example is given in the test dataset).
 This file has four fields:<BR>
 <pre>
 frame#      time(msec)     angle(deg) 0=flatfield/1=sample
 00001       00012.46900    000.0000        0